gilch/hissp/docs/tutorial.rst

 .. rubric:: Footnotes

+.. [#EOF] End Of File.
+Usually Ctrl-D, but enter Ctrl-Z on Windows.
+          This doesn't quit Python if the REPL was launched from Python, unlike ``(exit)``.

+.. [#meta] Data about data.

 .. [#key] The equivalent concept is called a *keyword* in other Lisps,
           but that means something else in Python.

-.. [#meta] Data about data.

 .. [#capture] When symbol capture is done on purpose, these are known as *anaphoric macros*.
-When it's done on accident, these are known as *bugs*.
+   (When it's done on accident, these are known as *bugs*.)